 In addition, Philodendron Brasil should also be provided with tropical, moist, and well-drained terrain areas.
 Here are recommended vivariums it will do well in:

 - Paludariums – Half aquatic/ half terrain-based enclosure.

 The exact location of where a Philodendron Brasil is placed in a vivarium will probably vary depending on the specific species being used.
-Since most Philodendrons are known for their climbing abilities, they can be placed near one of the vivarium’s sides and allowed to creep its way up.
-Maybe it can even be planted in a bucket like space towards the top and allowed to cascade down.
+Since most Philodendrons are known for their climbing abilities, they can be placed near one of the vivarium’s sides and allowed to creep their way up.
+Maybe it can even be planted in a bucket-like space towards the top and allowed to cascade down.

 However, since they are mostly larger in size it is recommended that they are placed towards the backside of an enclosure.
 If grown too close to the front, the plant can easily overpower and cover other areas of the tank.

 Although Philodendrons are very moldable plants, they are mostly terrestrial-based.
 With that in mind, it is not recommended to place them completely underwater.
 Although they will appear to be doing just fine at the beginning, they will eventually die off.

 On the other hand, most species can do quite well when only their roots are placed in water and the leaves are allowed to grow above water lines.

 Philodendron Brasil prefers well-drained, loose terrarium soil that is high in organic matter.
 The plant’s subterranean roots need to be able to dig their way into the soil in order to do their job.
 A mix that is too compact and tight will make it hard for them to do so, eventually affecting the plant’s health.

 As long as those few needs are met, Philodendrons will not be very picky with the substrate provided.
 For instance, they will grow quite well in 100% sphagnum peat moss.
 If for any reason the soil is not a possibility with the setup of the vivarium, mixtures like peat-perlite or peat-vermiculite will do just fine.